gussmarconi/my-portfolio/README.md

-# my-portfolio
+# Guss Marconi's Portfolio

 This is my prototype portfolio.
+It uses AWS and ReactJS.